1QiGuo/scidb-backend/README.md

-# scREAD-backend
+# SCIdb-backend

 This is the API server for [scREAD](https://bmbls.bmi.osumc.edu/scread/).
 Ther server builds on top of Koa.js and connects to a MYSQL database.
 The server is developed by [Bioinformatics and Mathematical Biosciences Lab (BMBL)](https://u.osu.edu/bmbl/)

 ## For new users

-You can directly use the scREAD backend api service from a public URL: https://bmbls.bmi.osumc.edu/api/scread.
+You can directly use the SCIdb backend api service from a template public URL: https://bmbls.bmi.osumc.edu/api/scread.

 ### Example APIs